 A Lev the Lecturer scenario can easily become reality.
 All the campus store needs is a strong message, empathy for common faculty concerns — and knowledge of basic faculty communication dos and don'ts.

-Stay tuned for part 6 of our Faculty Communication Guide series, The Faculty Event Marketing Template for College Stores.
+Our Faculty Communication Guide series continues with Part 6: The Faculty Event Marketing Template for College Stores.